CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 AGS symptoms typically appear 3-6 hours after eating mammalian meat or products, making it difficult to connect the reaction to the food consumed.

-Hives & Itching
+Hives & itching

 Red, itchy welts on the skin, often widespread